Harvesting Alaska seafood ranks between oil and tourism in economic impact, according to a new report detailing on the commercial fishing industry.

 Read the full article here.

-Source: Workforce Wednesday: Hands-on internships in Alaska | KTVA Anchorage CBS 11
+Source: Workforce Wednesday: How to become a heavy equipment operator | KTVA Anchorage CBS 11